 Here in France, each worker gets 5 weeks paid vacation, if not more, so it is relatively easy to accomplish our travel goals per year.

 All-in-all, after having lived both in the US and France, I have to say that I prefer the French lifestyle.
 The transition at the beginning was difficult (especially going from a mid-sized city to a big city), but I can honestly say I am much more comfortable here than I ever was anywhere else.
+I hope this article reveals what it’s like to be an American living in Paris.

 Monique writes often on her blog, Paris Roots, check it out for more travel ventures and amazing photography.